TatjanaUtz/traditional-SA/README.md

 - Job: Set_ID, Task_ID, Job_ID, Start_Date, End_Date, Exit_Value

 # Installation and Start
 Download or clone the hole project.
+Add the database as described above to the project directory.
 Change to the project directory and type
 ```bash
 vagrant up
 ```